 The full cost of books and supplies is now included in the price of Villa Maria College's tuition.
-Books and supplies will be distributed at the large window next to the Student Life Office in the Dining Hall.
-The bulk of this distribution will occur beginning Wednesday, August 25, 2021 and will extend through the end of drop/add, on September 7, 2021.
+Books and supplies will be distributed at the book distribution center.
+The bulk of this distribution will occur beginning the third week of August and will extend through the end of the add/drop period.
 Limited distribution hours will then be offered throughout the semester.

 Full-time tuition covers costs for 12-18 credits per semester.
 Students with a 3.0 cumulative GPA may request permission to take more than 18 credits in a semester.
 The request must be made to the Vice President for Academic Affairs.
-Students enrolling in courses totaling more than 18 credits will be charged additional tuition.

 Credit hour tuition is charged in addition to full-time tuition for credit hours over 18.
-The enrollment status of each student is confirmed by the number of credit hours for which they are registered at the end of each semester's drop/add week.
+The enrollment status of each student is confirmed by the number of credit hours for which they are registered at the end of each semester's drop/add period.
 Students are considered full-time if their registration is for 12 or more credit hours.
 Students registered for fewer than 12 credit hours are considered part-time.

-Senior citizens (60+ years) may receive a tuition waver, for up to 6 credits per term, to audit courses.
-Acceptance is contigent upon available classroom space.
+Senior citizens (60+ years) may receive a tuition waiver, for up to 6 credits per term, to audit courses.
+Acceptance is contingent upon available classroom space.
 All course fees and a senior registration fee of \$50 per course must be paid prior to registration.

-TUITION PER SEMESTER COURSE FEESVarious

-Full-time\$12,350 AUDIT PER CREDIT

-TUITION PER CREDIT HOUR All Courses\$245

-Part-time\$820 TUITION DEPOSIT

-REGISTRATION FEE (non-refundable; applied to first semester tuition)

-Full-time\$285 Part-time\$105 Full-time

-MUSIC PERFORMANCE

-Music performance fees are for non music majors ACADEMIC TRANSCRIPT

-Half-hour sessions (per semester)\$400 One hour sessions (per semester)\$790 Official Transcript

-φ, , σ OTHER

-STUDENT ACTIVITY FEE Advanced Placement (per course)\$100

-Full-time (per semester)\$125 Part-time (per semester)\$50 COPE (per credit) \$250 Challenge Examination \$50

-COLLEGE ORIENTATION FEE
+TUITION PER SEMESTER COLLEGE ORIENTATION FEE Full-time\$12,965 First-time Freshmen and Transfer Students\$50 TUITION PER CREDIT HOUR COURSE FEESVarious Part-time and over 18 credits\$865 AUDIT PER CREDIT REGISTRATION FEE AUDIT FER CREDIT Full-time\$285 Part-time\$105 All Courses\$245 1 417 41110 TUITION DEPOSIT MUSIC PERFORMANCE FEE FOR (non-refundable; applied to first semester tuition) MUSIC MAJORS Full-time\$100 Music Industry Majors\$350 Part-time\$50 Graduation (including in absentia) No Fee MUSIC PERFORMANCE FEES FOR NON MUSIC MAJORS & ADDITIONAL LESSONS ACADEMIC TRANSCRIPT Official Transcript\$7.50 - \$50 Half-hour sessions fee dependent on delivery method (per semester)\$400 fee range subject to change One hour sessions Student Copy\$5 (per semester)\$790 OTHER STUDENT ACTIVITY FEE Advanced Placement (per course)\$100 Full-time (per semester)\$200 COPE (per credit)\$250 Part-time (per semester)\$125 Challenge Examination\$50 .
+3. 2 3 (p 51 301103001) 111111111111111111111111111 Dual Enrollment\$250 PLUS (per course)\$100